The Truth Behind How Long John McCain Was Actually Expected to Live With Brain Cancer

 5. McCain lived a few months shorter than the average person with glioblastoma

 Since McCain was diagnosed in July 2017, that put him several months into treatment already.
 AARP notes the median survival rate for glioblastoma is 15 months.
 And only 10% of patients with this type of cancer live beyond five years.
 Newsweek says during a 60 Minutes interview, McCain comments on his survival rate.
 “Some say 3%, some say 14%.
 You know — it’s a very poor prognosis,” he says.
 “Now we’re going to do what we can, get the best doctors we can find and do the best we can.”

 Since McCain was diagnosed in July 2017 and died in August 2018, he lived a few months short of the median survival.

 Next: This is the same cancer that killed another famous politician’s son.

 6. It’s the same type of cancer that killed Joe Biden’s son

 When McCain received his grim prognosis, he saw solidarity from another politician — Joe Biden.
 The Washington Examiner reports Biden’s late son Beau had the same type of cancer McCain has.
 Unfortunately, the cancer took Beau Biden’s life.
-“John and I have been friends for 40 years,” Biden says.
-“He is strong — and he will beat this.”
+“John and I have been friends for 40 years,” Biden said.
+He also had confidence when he said, “He is strong — and he will beat this.”

 Beau Biden isn’t the only famous person to develop glioblastoma, either.
 AARP notes Ted Kennedy and a number of Major League Baseball players also developed it.